Is a Nursing Career Right For You?

 Related:- What Courses Can Be Taken at LPN Schools?
 Here’s What You May Expect

-2. The Commission on Collegiate Nursing Education accredited baccalaureate and graduate nursing programs.
+2. The Commission on Collegiate Nursing Education accredits baccalaureate and graduate nursing programs.

-3. The Commission for Nursing Education Accreditation will begin to accredit all levels of programs.
-These include diploma, associate, bachelor’s, master’s, and doctoral levels of nursing practice.
+3. The Commission for Nursing Education Accreditation will begin to accredit all basic levels of programs.
+These include the diploma, associate, bachelor’s, master’s, and doctoral levels of nursing practice.

-Nursing students and professionals must be accredited by the parent institution and the program to receive options such as financial aid programs or transfer credits to other institutions.
+Nursing students and professionals must be accredited by the parent educational institution and the academic program to receive options such as financial aid programs or transfer credits to other accredited institutions.
 Graduate programs require a student to have a nursing degree from an approved LPN program.

 State Boards of Nursing and Education